We are excited to announce our Keynote speaker! Ramesh ("Rudy") Shankar is the Director of the...» Read More

 Lead by Example

-In an effort to more fully live our mission, SEF is constructing a Net Zero Building in the Lehigh Valley.
-One of the main goals of this building is to show Lehigh Valley residents that sustainable building is possible at market rate.
-The building will be the first Net Zero building in the Lehigh Valley.
+In an effort to more fully live our mission, SEF constructed a Net Zero Building in the Lehigh Valley.
+One of the main goals of constructing this building was to show Lehigh Valley developers that Net Zero building is possible at market rate.
+The building is the first Net Zero building in the Lehigh Valley.

-The office building will be a 15,000 sq ft office building in Schnecksville.
-Sustainable Energy Fund will occupy a fraction of the space for their headquarters and will lease the remaining office space to other area businesses.
-If you are interested in pre-leasing a space, please call 610.264.4440 for rates.
+The 15,000 sq ft office building, completed early in 2020, is located in Schnecksville, PA.
+Sustainable Energy Fund occupies a fraction of the space for their headquarters and will lease the remaining office space to other area businesses.
+If you are interested in leasing a space, please call 610.264.4440 for rates.
 For a virtual tour of the completed building, scroll down.
+To read more about the energy efficiency measures of the building, click here.

 The SEF Net Zero Energy Building was conceptualized back in 2014 by SEF’s President and Board of Directors.
 To analyze the potential cost and feasibility of a 15,000 square foot building classified as an NZEB, SEF worked with Re:Vision Architecture, who created a Net Zero Building Feasibility Analysis.